-You can also stuff them with a filling before freezing, here are several recipes to try (don’t add any sauce until ready to cook).
+You can also stuff them with a filling before freezing (don’t add any sauce until ready to cook).

 Do you find funnels awkward to work with, especially when filling bags with sauces and soups?
 Here’s a smart tip sent in by Maria:

 I make big batches of spaghetti sauce, chili and soups to freeze and store them in plastic freezer bags that seal shut since I can stack them flat and they take up less room in my small deep freeze.